Neo2701-saint/AWS-reStart-Journey-Cloud-Computing/README.md

 - **Static Website**: Includes screenshots and step explanations detailing the setup process.
 - **3D Architecture**: Includes architecture diagrams, AWS services explanations, and screenshots of the implementation.
-- **AWS Lex Bot**: Includes documentation of intents, bot logic, and usage screenshots.
+- **AWS Lex Bot**: Includes documentation of project goals and intened outcomes, bot logic, and usage of screenshots.

 ---